Edit: Sep 2019

 You Can’t Start to Learn DAX by Reading Alone

-I say this up front in my book “Learn to Write DAX”.
+I say this up front in my book “Supercharge Power BI”.
 If you think you are going to learn a new skill like Power Pivot, Power Query or Power BI by reading a book and not getting your hands in the system, let me tell you “you can’t”.
 The exception is if you are a professional SQL Server database user and have a solid background in reporting and analytics database technology, then I am sure you can learn this way.
 For the rest of us Excel folk, there is no substitute for practicing what you read – so do yourself a favour.

 Use 64 bit If You Can

 This one causes a world of pain for many people.
 Power Pivot is the ONLY MS Office product that can benefit from 64 bit, but unfortunately it is all or nothing.
 Most organisations have deployed 32 bit and will be very reluctant to give you 64 bit Office.
 You can read my article on this topic here and also read up about my work arounds including installing 64 bit Power BI Desktop with 32 bit Office, and then also using Power BI Desktop as a local server for Excel.